Skip to main content

 GitHub Copilot content exclusions are not being applied

-After you add or change content exclusions it can take up to 30 minutes for this to take effect in VS Code.
-You can apply changes immediately by reloading the window in VS Code.
-For more information, see "Configuring content exclusions for GitHub Copilot."
+After you add or change content exclusions, it can take up to 30 minutes to take effect in IDEs where the settings are already loaded.
+You can apply changes to your own IDE, forcing it to reload the content exclusion settings.
+For more information, see "Excluding content from GitHub Copilot."

 Error: "GitHub Copilot could not connect to server.
 Extension activation failed"